bcreasy/octopress/source/_posts/2005-05-03-time-traveler-convention-may-7th-2005ad.markdown

 ###What is it?###

-<a href="http://catandgirl.com/view.php?loc=131">Technically, you would only need one time traveler convention.</a> Time travelers from all eras could meet at a specific place at a specific time, and they could make as many repeat visits as they wanted.
+[Technically, you would only need one time traveler convention.](http://catandgirl.com/view.php?loc=131) Time travelers from all eras could meet at a specific place at a specific time, and they could make as many repeat visits as they wanted.
 We are hosting the first and only Time Traveler Convention at MIT in one week, and WE NEED YOUR HELP!

 ###Why do you need my help?###